-Built-up areas Roads Motorways
+\sim Built-up areas Roads Motorways

 (in town) (outside of town) /Expressways

-50 km/hour 90 km/hour
+\leq 50 km/hour 90 km/hour 130 km/hour

 The Czech Republic has a ZERO tolerance law for driving with any alcohol in your bloodstream.
 Doing so is punishable by an on-the-spot fine.
 Use of a seatbelt is required.
 Children under 12 may not ride in the seat next to the driver.
 All motor vehicles must keep their road headlights on at night and day, all year round.
 If you are involved in a traffic accident, do not leave the scene.
-You must wait until the police arrive to conduct a full investigation.
+You must wait until the police arrive to conduct a full investigation and provide help to other participants should they need some.

 Call 112 or 158 to report the accident and any injuries.

-SOME USEFUL WEBSITES
+USEFUL WEBSITES